 Baby teeth can also get cavities, and like cavities in adult teeth, they can be painful.
 Cavities in baby teeth are frequently associated with corresponding decay in permanent teeth, so it is still important to keep a child’s mouth free of decay and to fill any cavities even if those teeth will eventually disappear.
 Children who visit the dentist at early ages are likelier to develop good brushing habits that can forestall future cavities.

 Our dentists also deal with issues unique to children’s teeth.
 Baby bottle tooth decay is fairly common and should be addressed early.
 Thumb-sucking and pacifiers can affect a child’s bite.
 Your child’s dentist can monitor growing teeth and ensure that permanent teeth are growing in well.
+Brushing and flossing instructions, fluoride treatments and baby tooth removal are other tasks that may be carried out.
 If necessary, the dentist can also recommend an orthodontist who can correct crooked or gapped teeth soon after the permanent teeth appear.
-Brushing and flossing instructions, fluoride treatments and baby tooth removal are other tasks they may be carried out.